 Non- core vaccine for cats:

 Heartworm Testing and Prevention - Heartworm tests look for a protein produced by adult heartworms.
-It is important to test annually and keep your pet on prevention year round.
-This can come in the form of a monthly pill (like Tri-heart or Interceptor) or an injection every 6 months (Proheart 6- currently on back-order)
+It is important to test annually and keep your pet on prevention year-round.
+This can come in the form of a monthly pill (like Heartgard or Interceptor) or an injection every 12 months (Proheart12).

 Want more information?
 Check out www.heartwormsociety.org

-Bug control!!
-Effective flea and tick control is important to prevent tapeworms, Lyme disease, Ehrlichia, and RMSF, plus the discomfort of itchy bug bites!
-It is so much easier to prevent flea infestations than deal with an infestation.
-We are super excited about Bravecto – a new, very safe flea and tick control pill that lasts for 3 months!!
-Ask us if this is the right prescription for your pet!
+Bug control - Effective flea and tick control is important to prevent tapeworms, Lyme disease, Ehrlichia, and RMSF, plus the discomfort of itchy bug bites.
+It is much easier to prevent flea infestations than deal with an infestation.
+Ask us about the right prescription for your pet!